Call for Session Proposals

 Why is the topic current and important?

-How the session differs from others; i.e., related workshops and conferences of similar topic?
+How does the session differ from others, i.e., related workshops and conferences on a similar topic?

 Section 4: Presenters – Please provide details for each session presenter.
 You may list up to three (3) presenters per session.